Surya00011/Data-Structures-implementation/README.md

 # Data Structures Implementations in Java

 Welcome to the **Data Structures Implementation** repository!
-This project contains clean, well-commented Java implementations of core data structures that are essential for mastering algorithms and cracking technical interviews.
+This project contains clean, well-structured Java implementations of core data structures that are essential for mastering algorithms.

 ## StackDS